Jackpot: Joe Gruters wants bigger payouts for Florida bingo players

 Legislation could also allow digital games to be played.

 By Jacob Ogleson, January 27, 2021 – The winnings for bingo could soon grow bigger in Florida.
+And also, playing bingo online is now doable by just using your phone! yes! you read that right! you can now play your favorite bingo using your handphone.

 Sen. Joe Gruters filed legislation Tuesday to hike the cap on instant bingo prizes.
 The bill (SB 840) would also establish regulations for electronic bingo cards in Florida.